rossbu/webcrawler/README.md

     chrome:
             open http://localhost:8888/webcrawler/crawl?flat=true&url=https://www.w3schools.com&depth=2

+### Response
+    Response Type:

+        domainLinks :  the link to the same domain
+        externallinks: the link to other website other than the domain
+        mailto:        a[href] also can be used as 'mailto'
+        javascript:    javascript can be use as a[href]. but few.

 ## To Be Enhanced
-    * web security && more errors handling
+    * web security && more errors handling & vailidations
     * multi-sites crawling
     * multi-threads (multi-cpus)
     * queued requests
-    * distributed: run on several nodes in a distributed manner.
+    * distributed: can be deployed on multi-nodes in a distributed manner.

 ## Additional Notes
     What is jq?